-transfer of some, but not all, of the "protected rights and liabilities" between an English Bank and a third party particular person under a "set-off arrangement, a-netting arrangement, or title transfer financial collateral arrangement".
+Article 3(1) of the Partial Property Safeguards Order provides that a partial property transfer (to which the Order applies) may not provide for the transfer of some, but not all, of the "protected rights and liabilities" between an English Bank and a particular person under a "set-off arrangement, netting arrangement or title transfer financial collateral arrangement".

-As noted in the ISDA Netting Opinion, in our view, whilst there are exclusions from the scope of the Partial Property Safeguards Order such as retail deposits.-, retail liabilities and subordinated debt, assuming that all Transactions are within the scope of Appendix A then all rights and obligations under an ISDA Master Agreement between an English Bank and a third-party would be "protected rights and liabilities" within the scope of the Partial Property Safeguards Order 196 (except any claims arising under indemnities such as under section 11 of the ISDA Master Agreement) if they are subject to set off or netting under the ISDA Master Agreement.
+As noted in the ISDA Netting Opinion, in our view, whilst there are exclusions from the scope of the Partial Property Safeguards Order such as retail deposits, retail liabilities and subordinated debt, assuming that all Transactions are within the scope of Appendix A then all rights and obligations under an ISDA Master Agreement between an English Bank and a party would be "protected rights and liabilities" within the scope of the Partial Property Safeguards Order (except any claims arising under indemnities such as under section 11 of the ISDA Master Agreement) if they are subject to set off or netting under the ISDA Master Agreement.